Coming out in:

 A novel exploring polarization, partisanship,

-most exciting young authorial voices.
+young authorial voices.

 ...